ArkBriar/BtQt/README.md

 2\.
 Download and install Qt5.5.1, set the build toolkit with msvc2013(v120)

-3\.
-Checkout the windows branch(maybe I will merge it into master branch someday), **open NePlay.pro with QtCreator**
+3\. **open BtQt.pro with QtCreator**

 4\.
 Compile.

+Target 'debug' is compiling with test/main.cpp instead of src/main.cpp.
+If you find it hard to compile, check it.
+There should be some GNU codes in it.

-There are some little problems when running debug version, but you could fix it by modifying macro "DebugQmlSrc" in main.cpp.
+There may be some little problems when running debug version, but you could fix it by modifying macro "DebugQmlSrc" in main.cpp.

 ##### **Install**